Clavicle Fracture Symptoms and Treatment

 Your recovery time depends on a number of factors, including your age, the severity of your fracture, and your health.
 On average, you can return to regular activities within three months of your injury, with full strength returning to the area within 9-12 months.
 Children and teenagers tend to heal from these injuries slightly faster.

 Sall Myers Medical Associates is your one stop treatment facility and will provide for all your car accident or personal injury needs.
-We provide evaluations and treatments for all types of injuries throughout Northern New Jersey at our nine New Jersey offices located in Elmwood Park, NJ, Paterson NJ, Passaic, NJ, New Brunswick, NJ, Irvington NJ, Union City, NJ, Rochelle Park, NJ, Parsippany, NJ, and Union, NJ.
+We provide evaluations and treatments for all types of injuries throughout Northern New Jersey at our offices located in Elmwood Park, NJ, Fort Lee, NJ, Paterson NJ, Passaic, NJ, New Brunswick, NJ, Irvington NJ, Union City, NJ, Parsippany, NJ, and Union, NJ.

 In some instances, same day appointments are available upon request with evaluation and treatment reports available in 48 hours or less.